Skip to content

 write(context, obj)

-Write a PySpark DataFrame or execute a DeltaMergeBuilder.
+Write a PySpark DataFrame or DeltaMerge.

 • Otherwise writes via saveAsTable with the configured mode, partition_by, and write_options.